 When it Comes to Learning, Less is Better

 “Less is better” is one of the four lessons of game design that I explained in my ATD blog post, Lessons from the Trenches of Digital Game Design.
 Less is better is all about managing learners’ cognitive load.
 Novice learning game developers often design a very “fun” games that make learning harder rather than easier.
 They load their games up with rules, pile on different game elements, and incorporate multiple dynamics (e.g. the “how” of achieving a game goal) to keep player interest high.

 However, in typical corporate environments, players may have limited time to play and multiple distractions competing with their attention.
 Game play that is too complex will either frustrate learners if it’s too hard to learn quickly, or distract them from the learning they need to do.
 They can become engrossed in winning the game while failing to focus on the learning.
 Instead, they get distracted by collecting resources, competing against time constraints, or accumulating lots of points.
 The learning gets overshadowed by rule complexity or an overwhelming amount of game elements ends up overshadowing the learning.

 The job of a learning game designer

-The job of a learning game designer is to combine solid instructional design and game design so the learning gets woven into game play.
+A learning game designer’s job is to combine solid instructional design and game design so the learning is incorporated into gameplay.
 The game rules support the learning need and the game elements function as reinforcers.
 Commercial game developers may not embrace this “less is more” philosophy.

 There is a misconception with learning games that it’s the fun of the game that keeps learners engaged.
-It’s almost as though we’re trying to hide the learning…sort of like chopping up vegetables and pouring chocolate sauce over them so no one realizes they are eating vegetables.
+It’s almost as though we’re trying to hide the learning.
+It’s sort of like chopping up vegetables and pouring chocolate sauce over them so no one realizes they are eating vegetables.
 This typically doesn’t work.
 Even if we do eat the concoction we made, the “bad” of the chocolate sauce outweighs the benefit of any vegetables we might have consumed.